 For 2020, the standard deduction is slightly higher than in 2019.
 This is true for all filing statuses.

 If you’re blind, you can take an additional standard deduction of $1,650 when filing as single.
 For married individuals filing a joint return with a blind spouse, the additional deduction is $1,300.
 If both you and your spouse are blind, the additional deduction is $2,600.

 As a result of the Tax Cuts and Jobs Act, more specifically SEC.
 11041, the personal exemption for the 2020 tax year is $0.
 This is a carryover from 2019 when the personal exemption was first eliminated.

 How to Calculate Your Taxes

-While most of us simply plug our W-2 into TurboTax and let the computer do the thinking for us, it’s still important to at least know how tax brackets work.
+While most of us simply plug our W-2 into TurboTax and let the computer think for us, it’s still important to at least know how tax brackets work.

-For the sake of our example, let’s assume that you’re a single filer with an earned income of $110,650, and you don’t have any dependents.
-Take your income and subtract both your standard deduction and personal exemption, and you’re left with $100,000 in taxable income.
+For example, let’s assume that you’re a single filer with an earned income of $50,000, and you don’t have any dependents.
+Take your income and subtract your standard deduction ($12,400) and you’re left with $37,600 in taxable income.

 Now, apply your marginal tax rates.